apache/spark/TESTING.rst

 You can modify the tests or KubernetesPodOperator and re-run them without re-deploying airflow to KinD cluster.

-However when you change Airflow Kubernetes executor implementation you need to redeploy Airflow to the cluster.
+However, when you change Airflow Kubernetes executor implementation you need to redeploy Airflow to the cluster.

 .. code-block:: bash